 The Art of the Pierced Pendant with Michael David Sturlin (Part 1)

-In the first of a two part class, expert instructor Michael David Sturlin will further explore the use of the Jeweler's Saw and how to design, layout, pierce and assemble a pendant or medallion.
+In this workshop, expert instructor Michael David Sturlin further explores the use of the Jeweler's Saw, teaching you how to design, layout, pierce and assemble a pendant or medallion.

 Michael addresses the development of the evocative or meaningful content, defining and refining the individual design elements, continuing with laying out or applying the finished design to the metal; determining the sequence strategy for sawing, drilling, piercing, filing and finishing.